thynclabs/vault-whisper/README.md

-# vault-whisper
+# @thynclabs/vault-whisper
-`vault-whisper` is a package that allows you to fetch secrets from Azure Key Vault and set them as environment variables.
+`@thynclabs/vault-whisper` is a powerful and intuitive npm package designed to securely read secrets from Azure Key Vault and automatically set them as environment variables in your application.
+By transforming secret names into a consistent, snake_case uppercase format, `@thynclabs/vault-whisper` ensures easy and standardized access to sensitive information within your development and deployment environments.

 ## Installation
 To install, use npm or yarn: